takoha-cpp/WrongAnswer/docs/README.md

 ## Requirements

-They might be installed with WrongAnswer.
-But if they ain't, install them by using pip3.
+You need Python3 (>= v3.6)

 ```
-Python3 >= v3.6
 online-judge-tools
 requests
 ```

+These pkgs might be installed with WrongAnswer (if you haven't installed online-judge-tools yet).

 ## How-to